gaps-closure/emu/doc/design-notes.md

 ### Bidirectional BOOKEND filter

-In bookends model, socat sends virtual device to a local address/port (127.0.0.1 54321 in the figure below); TA1 guard functions reads that port, passes the data through an egress filter (e.g., orange uses the left-egress-spec), then write to the gateway (e.g., orange writes to 10.0.1.1) using the enclave's external interace.
-The conversion between IP packets and the filtering operations is again done using a netcat (nc) script.
+In bookends model, socat sends virtual device to a local address/port (127.0.0.1:54321 in the figure below); TA1 guard functions reads that port, passes the data through an egress filter (e.g., orange uses the left-egress-spec), then write to the gateway (e.g., orange writes to 10.0.1.1:12345) using the enclave's external interace.
+The conversion between IP packets and the filtering operations is again done using a netcat (nc) scripts.
 Note that the filter function is split and moved into the QEMU VM running on the two enclave-gateway nodes.
 The cross-domain CORE router is a simple pass through in the Bookends case.

 ![Pass-through BITW-style Cross-Domain link](socat-bidirectional-filter-BOOKEND.png)

-The script below shows the imlmentation o the booends model in the orange node
+The script below shows the imlmentation of the booends model in the orange node

 ```
 #orange